HectorMiras/TOPAS_CellsNPs/README.md

 	- Generate initial seeds for the random number generator and change it in the simulation files.
 	- Execute python script (optional).
 	- Execute topas simulations.
-The value of the variables INFILE#, PYFILE will be modified by the run_simulation.py script according to the information specified in the simulation_config.json file
+The value of the variables INFILE#, PYFILE will be modified by the run_simulation.py script according to the information specified in the SimulationConfigFile.txt file

 INSTRUCTIONS
 Steps to execute a simulation:

-1. Edit the simulation_config.json file to specify the parameters for your simulation.
+1. Edit the SimulationConfigFile.txt file to specify the parameters for your simulation.
 2. run the main_run_simulation.sh script as:
          ./main_run_simulation.sh MySimDir